ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 - What boundaries are needed?
 - What would make safety more likely?

+The goal is not moral purity.

+The goal is reduced harm and increased possibility.

 ---

-## 15. CONFLICT AND SHARED RESOURCES
+## 17. CONFLICT AND SHARED RESOURCES

 Conflict is inevitable wherever people share: